armory/docs/content/en/borealis/quick-start/borealis-cli-get-started.md

 ---
 title: Get Started with the CLI to Deploy Apps
-linktitle: Get Started - Borealis CLI
+linktitle: Get Started - CLI
 description: >
   The Borealis CLI is a CLI for interacting with Project Borealis.
 With the CLI, you can manually deploy apps directly from your command line.
 exlcude_search: true